If there’s anything that makes getting a bad cut or injury worse, it’s noticing the blood has gotten on your clothes.

 - Wash in cool water, but air dry as the tumble dryer can set the stain.

 - If the stain remains, turn the fabric inside out.
 Scrub at the stained area with soap and water.
 This is recommended on sturdy fabrics — like cotton or linen — not delicates.
-Turning the fabric inside out helps to break apart the stain from behind and pushing it out the clothes.
+Turning the fabric inside out helps to break apart the stain from behind and pushing it out of the clothes.

 - If the blood stain is still there, try an enzymatic cleaner.
 This will biodegrade the dried blood stain.